iterative/dvc.org/content/docs/user-guide/checkpoints.md

 that.
 You can start training from any existing checkpoint with the following command.

-If you want to start a new experiment based on an existing checkpoint, you can
+We'll do an example and change the learning rate in the _params.yaml_ to `0.001`.
+Then we'll start a new experiment based on an existing checkpoint with the following command:
-run:

 ```bash
 dvc exp apply b3de55f && dvc exp run